cleversonfdo/house_rocket_sales/README.md

 - Houses with one bedroom will be nominated as studio, two bedrooms as apartment and more than two bedrooms as house
 - Will be assumed the next condition type categorization:
     - Bad: if the condition column value is lower or equals 2
     - Regular: if the condition column value is equal 3 or 4
     - Good: if the condition column value is equal a 5
 - Will be assumed the next level categorization:
     - Level 0: price between R$0.00 and R$321.950
     - Level 1: price between R$321.950  and R$450.000
     - Level 2: price between R$450.000 and R$645.000
     - Level 3: price above R$645.000
+- The sazonaltity for sale will defined based on the date provided by the dataset

 # 3. Solution Strategy